 I hate you.

 To start, I don’t even know whether to refer to you as a “flap” or a “shelf,” or if you have a more technical term.
 But I do know what I want to call you: an asshole.
 No, actually, it would have to be something worse—because at least my asshole didn’t show up unexpectedly and become an unsightly, difficult-to-hide bulge in my pants (thank goodness).
 But that’s exactly what you did, and I resent the hell out of you.

-I remember our first meeting, my fingers gingerly probing the newly plowed terrain of my lower abdomen.
+I remember our first meeting after my C-section, my fingers gingerly probing the newly plowed terrain of my lower abdomen.
 Wow, that incision site is really swollen, I thought.
 I naively consoled myself by thinking that it would be less puffy once it healed.

 My baby hasn’t been a baby for quite some time, Flap, and yet there you are, still hanging out atop my girly parts like a gross awning of flesh.
 I’ve tried to make peace with your presence, but every time I have to tuck you into my undies or adjust you like a misplaced third boob, I’m reminded how much I despise you.
 It doesn’t matter how many uplifting articles about positive body image I read.
 The only uplifting I need is the uplifting via plastic surgery of this busted can of biscuit dough strapped to my pubic bone.